How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #4

 Now, restart your computer to apply the changes.
-Windows should automatically detect the missing driver for your wireless network adapters.
-Your PC will download the wireless network adapter automatically.
+Windows should automatically detect the missing driver for your wireless network adapters, and your PC will automatically download the wireless network adapter.

-Check to see if you can connect to the internet and if the valid IP configuration error has been fixed.
-If you can’t, continue to the next method.
+Check to see if you can connect to the Internet and if the valid IP configuration error has been fixed.
+If you can’t, continue with the following method.

 Fix #5: Update the Wireless Network Adapter Drivers

-Although the previous method should ensure your wireless network adapter drivers are not only functional but updated, sometimes other outdated drivers may be interfering with your network connection.
+Although the previous method should ensure your wireless network adapter drivers are functional and updated, other outdated network drivers may sometimes interfere with your network connection.
 Use this method to update the network adapter.

 Step #1